What is Sovereign Debt?

 - Total Public Debt - The total public debt is the total amount of debt outstanding.
 But without context, this figure isn't very informative and can be misleading.
 As a result, most experts look towards Debt-to-GDP and Debt per Capita as common measures.

-- Debt as a Percent of GDP - Debt as a percentage of gross domestic product is simply the total public debt divided by GDP.
-Countries with a debt greater than their GDP (or a ratio over 100%) are generally considered to be over indebted.
+- Debt as a Percent of GDP - Debt as a percentage of the gross domestic product is simply the total public debt divided by GDP.
+Countries with a debt greater than their GDP (or a ratio over 100%) are generally considered to be over-indebted.